-fit or was stained from old makeup.
-The women called her 'girl', as in "Where's the girl?"
-"Girl, where's my jar of Pond's ?"
-And they raged when their wigs or their own hair didn't obey. a financial promotion from cleaning woman and she got to show of the sawing skills her mother had taught her: slip stitch, blanket stitch chain, back, yo-yo, shank button and flat.
-In addition, Ray Stane, the director, was polite to her.
-He produced two sometimes three plays a season at the Skylight Studio and taught acting classes the rest of the time.
-So, small and poor as it was, the theater was as busy as a hive all year.
-In between productions and after classes, the place hummed with intense argument and sweet mixted the The actors were much nicer than the actresses.
+the director, was polite to her.
+He produced two sometimes three rest of the time.
+So, small and poor as it was, the theater was as the aleas howard with luterer arranged and after classes foreheads of Mr. Stone and his students.
+Lily thought they were 6.

+help overhearing these quarrels, but she didn't understand anger The actors were much nicer than the actresses.
 At least they called her by her name and didn't mind if their costume didn't quite fit or was stained from old makeup.
 The women called her 'girl', as in "Where's the girl?"
-"Girl, where's my jar of Pond's ?"
+"Say girl, where's my jar of Pond's ?"
 And they raged when their wigs or their own hair didn't obey.
 Lily's resentment was mild because seamstress/wardrobe was a financial promotion from cleaning woman and she got to show off the sewing skills her mother had taught her: slip stitch, blanket stitch, chain, back, yo-yo, shank button and flat.
 In addition, Ray Stone, the director, was polite to her.
 He produced two sometimes three plays a season at the Skylight Studio and taught acting classes the rest of the time.
 So, small and poor as it was, the theater was as busy as a hive all year.
 In between productions and after classes, the place hummed with intense argument and sweat misted the foreheads of Mr. Stone and his students.
-Lily thought they were more animated then than on stage.
+Lily thought they were more animated then than then they were on stage.
 She couldn't help overhearing these quarrels, but she didn't understand anger that wasn't about a scene or how to say some lines.
 Now that the Skylight was shut down, Mr. Stone arrested, and she out of a job it was clear she should have listened closely.
 It must have been the play.
 The one that caused the problem, the picketing, then the visit from two government men in snap brim hats.
 The play, from her point of view, wasn't very good.
 Lots of talking, very little action, but not so bad it had to be closed.
 Certainly not as bad as the one they rehearsed but couldn't get permission to perform.
 "The Morrison Case" it was called if her memory was right.
 The pay was less at Wang's Heavenly Palace Dry Cleaners and there were no tips from actors.
 Yet working in daylight was an improvement over walking in darkness to get to and from the little bedroom she rented to the theater.
-Lily stood in the pressing room, a recent irritation blossoming into anger.
+Lily stood in the pressing room, recalling a recent irritation that had blossomed into anger.
 The response she had recently gotten from the real estate agent had her seething.
 Frugal and minding her own business, she had added enough to what her parents left her to leave the rooming house and put a down payment on a house of her own.
 She had circled an advertisement for a lovely one for five thousand dollars and, although it was far from her work at the cleaners, she would happily commute from so nice a neighborhood.
-The stares she had gotten as she strolled the neighborhood did not trouble her, since she knew how neatly and how perfect her shaightened hairs. dressed she was.
+The stares she had gotten as she strolled the neighborhood did not trouble her, since she knew how neatly dressed she was and how perfect her straightened hair.
 Finally, after a few weekend strolls, she consulted a realtor.
 When she described her purpose and the couple of houses on sale she had found, the agent smiled and said, "I'm really sorry."
 "They're sold already?" asked Lily.